2016-2017, 2nd quarter, time slot A

 Your final grade will depend on the responsibilities specified under "vereisten", in particular:

 The actual grading will be done in a two-step-approach.
-First, at the jury day (Feb 1, attendance mandatory), a jury containing your tutor and four other members will give a general rating for your game and promotion material.
+First, at the jury day (January 21, attendance mandatory), a jury containing your tutor and four other members will give a general rating for your game and promotion material.
 They will use this review and rating form (pdf).
-Infos about the concrete criteria can be found on the back of the form.
+Info about the concrete criteria can be found on the back of the form.
 Make sure to read this carefully since it gives you further information on what is expected from you.
-You will get the result of the rating of your game at the end of the symposium on February 3.
+You will get the result of the rating of your game at the end of the symposium.

 In the second step, the tutor will determine your final grade based on the ratings.
 The jury's ratings can, but don't necessarily have to translate to concrete marks.
 In particular, tutors can make slight modifications for the whole team and random modifications for individual team members based on your performance during the whole course of the project.
 If necessary, they will also consider the amount of hours you spent on the project (or didn't spent!), your coding style, meetings you missed, etc.

-At the end of the jury day (Feb 1), the jury will nominate five teams for the best game award.
-They will be informed about this by email on the evening of Feb 1.
-Nominated teams have one day (Feb 2) to prepare a short presentation for the symposium (5 min).
-At the symposium (Feb 3), the award committee will test their game at the demo session (13:30-15:00).
-In the following closing event and award ceremony (15:30-16:30), each team can present their game for 5 minutes.
+At the end of the jury day, the jury will nominate five teams for the best game award.
+They will be informed about this by email in the evening.
+Nominated teams have one week to prepare a short presentation for the symposium (5 min).
+At the symposium (Feb 1), the award committee will test their game at the demo session.
+In the following closing event and award ceremony, each team can present their game for 5 minutes.
 Afterward, the committee will decide on the winner and give out the award.
-Details about the setup and procedure will be emailed to the related teams together with the information about their nomination on Feb 1.

 During the demo at the symposium, each visitor has the opportunity to vote for an audience award.
 The winner will be announced at the award ceremony at the end of the symposium.
 Notice that both best game and audience award are not necessarily related to the ratings and the final grade.